 This might sound painfully familiar if you are a researcher: being stuck in a rut and unable to write.
 Your analysis has assumed sloth-like speeds.
 Nothing seems to go right and there is a pile of unfinished work haunting you.

 Ah, I know this feeling too well.
-And I am slowly coming to terms with it— oddly enough, from a realisation that I was judging others poorly for not being productive enough.
+And I am slowly coming to terms with it— oddly enough, from a realization that I was judging others poorly for not being productive enough.

 Developing kinder workspaces for people to grow